uetsymphonique/checking-engine-pplab/setup/mq_setup/README.md

 ### Flush All Queue Messages

-To remove all messages from queues for testing:
+To remove all messages from all 5 queues for testing:

 ```bash
 sudo ./flush_all_queues.sh